-The district will immediately investigate all grievances.
+The district will immediately investigate all grievances submitted under this policy.
 All persons are required to cooperate fully in the investigation.
-The district compliance officer or other designated investigator may utilize an attorney or other professionals to conduct the investigation.
+The district compliance officer or other designated investigator may utilize an attorney or other professionals to conduct the investigation and/or serve in other roles and capacities under the procedures for grievance processing.